-Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to changes in market variables.
-Market risk arises from positions in securities and derivatives as well as from the core retail, wealth and corporate businesses.
+Market risk is the risk that the fair value of future cash flows of financial instruments will fluctuate due to the change in market variables.
+Market risk arises from positions in securities and derivatives as well as from our core retail, wealth and corporate businesses.
 The key risks to the Bank are foreign exchange, interest rate and credit spread.
-Management of market risk within the Bank is centralized at the Parent which mirrors the way that the hard currencies are managed by Treasury and although the local currency exposures are managed in their respective geographic regions, these exposures are still monitored, measured and controlled centrally from a market risk perspective.
-The following sections give a comprehensive review of the Bank's entire exposures.
+Market Risk within the Bank is a centralized group that is independent from the front line.
+Local currencies are handled by the local Bank and also monitored, measured and controlled from a market risk perspective, centrally.